translation

 • Magyar

-In many areas around major cities today, redevelopment is taking place actively, and public spaces such as parks are also undergoing changes.
-This phenomenon is particularly evident in Tokyo, Japan, with notable examples being Nampoolbasset (南池袋) Park and Miyashita Park (MIYASHITA PARK).
+In many areas around major cities today, redevelopment is actively underway, and public spaces like parks are also undergoing transformations.
+This phenomenon is particularly prominent in Tokyo, Japan, with notable examples being Minami-Ikebukuro Park (南池袋公園) and Miyashita Park (MIYASHITA PARK).

-These parks expose a constant conflict between public and private domains, sparking debates about the "commercialization of public spaces."
-Does private capital play a positive role in revitalizing parks and injecting vibrancy into cities?
-Or does it undermine the intrinsic value and purpose of public spaces?
+These parks reveal a constant struggle between public and private spheres, sparking debate about the 'commercialization of public spaces.'
+Does private capital play a positive role in revitalizing parks and injecting vitality into cities?
+Or does it compromise the inherent value and purpose of public spaces?

 Miyashita Park is a park built atop a commercial complex directly connected to Shibuya Station.
-You can go directly from the indoor shopping mall to the park, which features a variety of facilities such as a lawn, benches, and restaurants.
-Miyashita Park is a popular new tourist attraction, but some argue that it is less of a park and more of a part of a commercial complex.
+Visitors can ascend directly from the indoor shopping mall to the park, which features a variety of amenities including lawns, benches, and restaurants.
+Although Miyashita Park has become a beloved new tourist destination, some criticize it as being more of a component of the commercial facility than a true park.

-Thus, the emergence of commercial facilities in urban parks has sparked ongoing debates about the original functions and values of parks.
-While some argue that private capital brings vibrancy to parks, revitalizing them and making them popular destinations, others criticize that commercialized parks erode existing public values.
+Thus, the integration of commercial facilities into urban parks continues to spark debate regarding the original function and value of parks.
+While some view private capital as a catalyst for park revitalization and increased public engagement, others argue that commercialized parks erode the existing public character.

-Especially, the introduction of so-called "hostile architecture" techniques to exclude certain groups, such as homeless people, youth, and skateboarders, from parks raises concerns about the restricted accessibility and openness of public spaces for all.
-This has been met with criticism for undermining the diversity and inclusivity of the city.
+Particularly problematic is the introduction of 'hostile architecture' techniques into parks, aimed at excluding specific groups such as homeless individuals, youth, and skateboarders, restricting accessibility and openness to public spaces for all.
+This is met with criticism for undermining the diversity and inclusivity of the city.

-Such controversies surrounding the commercialization of public spaces, including parks, are intensifying.
-While private capital offers a positive aspect of injecting new vitality, the negative aspects of undermining public values, exclusion, and the loss of urban identity are equally significant.
+The controversy surrounding the commercialization of public spaces, including parks, is intensifying.
+While private investment can inject new vitality, the negative aspects of compromising public character, fostering exclusion, and potentially leading to a loss of urban identity are equally significant.

-Experts agree that in future urban development and redevelopment, rather than completely eliminating the commercialization of public spaces, it is crucial to achieve a balance between public and commercial interests through wise urban planning.
-They also emphasize that inclusive designs are essential to guarantee access and use of public spaces for everyone.
+Experts agree that future urban development and redevelopment should not completely eliminate the commercialization of public spaces but rather necessitate a wise urban planning approach that balances public and commercial interests.
+They also emphasize the need for inclusive design that ensures accessibility and usability of public spaces for everyone.

 durumis AI News Japan